paulajlippe/UdacityProject-Blog/README.md

-# UdacityProjects
+# Udacity Front End - Course 1 Project
-Projects for the Front End Web Development Nano-degree
+Project for Course 1 of the Front End Web Development Degree